huzaifa678/kinetics-pipeline/README.md

 API, so it runs on the **self-hosted VPC runner** (the `terraform/runner` layer).
 This dissolves the chicken-egg — nothing that *creates* the runner depends on it.

-The `cluster` layer's **first** apply must be run by a cluster admin on the VPN (the `ci-deployer` RBAC needs an admin — k8s escalation-prevention); after that CI reconciles it.
+The `cluster` layer's **first** apply needs a cluster admin (the escalation-capable `ci-deployer` RBAC — k8s escalation-prevention); after that the least-privilege CI runner reconciles it.
+That one-time admin is the **`cluster-bootstrap` workflow** (manual dispatch, gated on the protected `production` Environment) assuming the dedicated `…-gha-cluster-bootstrap` role on the in-VPC runner — **no VPN, no laptop**, and the runner's steady-state identity never holds cluster-admin.
+(Leave `cluster_bootstrap_principal_arns` empty to skip that role and use the `scripts/bootstrap-cluster-access.sh` VPN fallback instead.)
 Run `scripts/setup-github-ci.sh` after the bootstrap stack to populate repo variables from `terraform output`.
 The `kinetics-training` ArgoCD app is **manual-sync**, so a tag bump never launches a GPU run.

 ## Teardown (cost-aware destroy)